 All travel insurance policies contain exclusions, both general and specific.
 Pre-existing conditions, for example, are an exclusion in that they are typically not covered in any way unless you have raised it with your insurer.
 Find more general exclusions here, but pay special attention to medical and gallstone-related exclusions, including:

 - No cover if you fail to follow medical advice.
 If your doctor advises you not to travel, then you may void your policy by failing to follow that advice

 - No cover if you fail to follow medical advice provided by the insurer’s medical practitioner

 - No cover if you withhold relevant information or otherwise breach your duty of disclosure

 Gallstones or gallbladder removal surgery doesn’t have to get in the way of your travel plans.
 They’re a pre-existing condition, and by taking charge of it and proactively raising the issue with your insurer, you can still find effective travel insurance cover.

-Receive quotes for travel insurance from over 20 brands
+Receive quotes for travel insurance from different brands

 Made a search before?
 Retrieve your search results